 Typical of early Salvation Army programs was the Industrial Home, opened in 1903, which addressed the problems of chronic homelessness and unemployment.
 Men learned trades while working for their lodging and meals.
 This program eventually became the Men’s Social Service Center and later the Adult Rehabilitation Center.
 These programs, strengthened by the opening of the Harbor Light Treatment Center in 1951, became increasingly sophisticated, providing comprehensive services to those fighting the twin problems of homelessness and substance abuse.

 Housing for women and children

 Providing housing to women and children in need has been a long standing commitment of the Army in Washington for eighty years.
-In 1921, the Evangeline Residence was opened to provide low cost rooms and board to working, women.
-In the 1940's, the Emergency Home was opened to provide women with children a sanctuary while seeking permanent homes and jobs.
-This program has evolved into the Turning Point that will expand into a large and comprehensive transitional housing program with the opening of a new thirty unit apartment building in June 2000.
+In 1921, the Evangeline Residence was opened to provide low-cost rooms and board to working women.
+In the 1940’s, the Emergency Home was opened to provide women with children a sanctuary while seeking permanent homes and jobs.
+This program has evolved into the Turning Point Center for Women and Children, a comprehensive supportive independent living program, offering a pathway to independence to young mothers and their kids.

 Centers for worship and service

-Neighborhood Corps Centers for worship and service throughout the region have offered emergency support, food, and counseling, activities for every age group, and spiritual nourishment for 115 years.
-Renewing The Salvation Army's commitment to the Washington area, the Army opened its newest and largest center in Gaithersburg, Maryland in March 2000.
-More than ever, The Salvation Army is dedicated to helping those most in need in the National Capital area as we begin the new century.
+Our neighborhood Corps Centers for worship and service throughout the region have offered emergency support, food, counseling and spiritual nourishment, and activities for every age group for 125 years.
+Renewing The Salvation Army’s commitment to the Washington area, the Army opened its newest and largest center in Gaithersburg, Maryland in March 2000.
+The Salvation Army is dedicated to helping those most in need in the National Capital area.